JorgeRojo/token-baker/SPECS.md

 ## 1. Project Summary

 **token-baker** is an AI-powered, cross-platform desktop application (built with Electron).
-It serves as an intelligent **token file editor and manager**, designed to accelerate and standardize the creation of design tokens.
+It serves as an intelligent **token file editor and manager**, designed to accelerate and standardize the creation of design tokens by leveraging a powerful, remote AI model via the Hugging Face Inference API.

-The application allows users to load existing `tokens.json` files, visualize their structure, and use an AI assistant to scaffold new token names based on natural language descriptions of UI components.
+The application allows users to load existing `tokens.json` files, visualize their structure, and use an AI assistant to scaffold new token names based on natural language descriptions.
 Users can then conversationally refine these suggestions before merging them into their token set and saving the file.

 ## 2. Context and Motivation

-In modern design systems, token management can be a bottleneck.
-This application aims to solve key pain points by:
+This application aims to solve key pain points in design system workflows by:

 - **Automating Scaffolding:** Automatically generating a checklist of token names needed for a new component.
 - **Enforcing Consistency:** Ensuring all generated names adhere to a robust, predefined naming convention.
 - **Streamlining Editing:** Providing a user-friendly interface to load, modify, and save token files, eliminating manual JSON editing.
-- **Working Offline:** Offering a privacy-focused, offline-first tool by running the AI model locally on the user's machine.
+- **Leveraging Powerful AI:** Using a state-of-the-art remote model for higher quality suggestions without consuming local machine resources.

 ## 3. Reference System

-The application's AI logic for generating token names will be trained and instructed to follow the naming conventions and structure of the **GitHub Primer Design System**.
-This serves as the "north star" for the output's quality and structure.
+The application's AI logic will be instructed to follow the naming conventions of the **GitHub Primer Design System**.

 > **Reference Guide:** [https://primer.style/product/primitives/token-names/](https://primer.style/product/primitives/token-names/)